Listen to an audio file of this tool.

-Children/Teens are searching for privacy and trying to find their independence.
-They don’t like to be in the spotlight feeling questioned by parents.
+- Children/Teens are searching for privacy and trying to find their independence.
+They don’t like to be in the spotlight feeling questioned.
 Too many directed questions can feel like an interrogation and can actually close the door to future conversations about friends.
-So if you ask open-ended questions out of curiosity, don’t expect an immediate answer.
+So, if you ask open-ended questions out of curiosity, don’t expect an immediate answer.
 In fact, leave the question hanging.
 Your child/teen may return to you days later with a response having thought about what they might say.

 - Learn about development.
-Each new age and stage will present differing social challenges.
-So becoming informed regularly about what developmental milestones your child/teen is working toward will offer you empathy and patience.
+Each new age will present different social challenges.
+Becoming informed regularly about what developmental milestones your child/teen is working toward will offer you empathy and patience.